chander2207/SECURE_WORKS/README.txt

 		    that directory_path is entered.
 		--> Exit code: To exit code, user need to input '3'.

+# To deal with accepting multiple request, The input values can be queued in the buffer
+  of type queue.
+The parent would check the type of the input entered by the user and based on that it will enter the respective content for the child processes in their respective queue.
+We can set the limit of the queue to a certain level to hold maximum possible values.
+  Here I am considering separate queues in order to avoid extra checks by each child pro- cess and many splitting and analysis of the input text.
+Otherwise, it would lead to the multiple checks.

 # Assumption
 	# In case of the cpu information for the process Id.
 I considered fetching per-
 	  process associated cpu information present in the stat file.